gaea-godot/gaea-docs/docs/1.X/README.md

 *For 4.2, use v1.1.3 or lower.
 For 4.0-4.1, use v0.6.2 or lower.

-> **NOTE:** Gaea is currently in early development, and may not yet be optimized for larger, more complex projects.
-Stay tuned for ongoing improvements and enhancements!

 ### What's in a Name?

 **Gaea**, in Greek mythology, is the personification of Earth - a nod towards the terrain and world generation capabilities this addon brings to your game development toolkit.
 Plus, we think it sounds pretty cool.